IvannCheah/Mastermind-Game/README.md

 Welcome to the **Mastermind Computer Game** — a simple terminal-based implementation of the classic Mastermind game using fruits!

+## 📘 Introduction

+This is my very first Python project developed during my time at university.
+The goal was to build a simple version of the classic **Mastermind** game — but with a fun twist using fruits 🍎🍊🥭🍇!

+I created this game to practice Python fundamentals such as loops, functions, conditionals, and basic user input handling.
+It runs entirely in the terminal and offers a playful way to test your logic and guessing skills.

+I'm excited to keep learning and building more projects like this!

 ## 🎮 How to Play

 - The computer will secretly choose **4 fruits** from: